caglanakpinar/qwen_customized_with_tiny_lora/README.md

   and 16000, where 80 code prompts can support a claim about code validity that 26-30 cannot; and check `checkpoint-16000`'s training shards against the current `sft_eval.jsonl` for row overlap before trusting its 0.58 eval_loss at face value.
+- **Run 7's numbers are far more extreme than run 6's and should not be trusted without a leakage check first.** `layer_expand checkpoint-11200` scores eval_loss 0.0484 and perplexity 1.0496 — perplexity that close to 1 means the model is reproducing the reference tokens almost verbatim, well past the "outlier worth double-checking" territory run 6 was already flagged for.
+This checkpoint is at step 11200 of a `max_steps: 20000` run ([`configs/sft_layer_expand.yaml`](configs/sft_layer_expand.yaml)) against the same ~50k-row training set used everywhere else in this table — roughly 7 epochs over it — so heavy memorization of the 500-row `sft_eval.jsonl` split (whether from train/eval row overlap or from simply overfitting a 46.2M-parameter block that hard) is the leading explanation, not a genuine quality jump.
+Confirm row overlap between `data/synthetic/dataset/sft_eval.jsonl` and the training shards before citing this row as evidence `layer_expand` beats `layer_lora` — as recorded, it is not comparable to the runs above it (different base row, different
+  architecture: a trained dense block via [`layer_expand_install.sh`](layer_expand_install.sh), not an adapter merge).
 - **Net takeaway:** for this dataset and model size, restricting a full-rank LoRA to a handful of late transformer layers (`layer_lora`) recovered more quality per training step than TinyLoRA's extreme parameter budget did in these runs, and step 16000 is the strongest of the four on its own